Page

 Download the model

 We will be downloading and using TheBloke/Mistral-7B-Instruct-v0.2-GGUF.
-This model is a quantised (smaller) version of the full Mistral-7B-Instruct-v0.2.
+This model is a quantized (smaller) version of the full Mistral-7B-Instruct-v0.2.
 The smaller model will allow us to run inferencing on CPUs if GPUs are not an option.

 Go to the AI Lab extension and select Catalog under Models (Figure 2).